Save up to 25%… Shop Our Birthday Sale Now!

 How Do Mushrooms Help Anxiety?

-Let’s take a look at the 3 main ways functional mushrooms help anxiety.
+Let’s take a look at the three main ways functional mushrooms (fruiting bodies) help anxiety.

 It was once a common assumption that the human brain stops developing once you reach your mid-20s.
 Essentially, the assumption was that the neurons you had at birth were what you were stuck with for life (3).